nav-e/nav-e/README.md

 bower install
 ```

-Fetch the routing service from [here](https://github.com/Greennav/service-routing) and run the local server (see corresponding README for instructions).
+:heavy_exclamation_mark: To see an example route with a button click, fetch the routing service from [here](https://github.com/Greennav/service-routing) and run the local server (see corresponding README for instructions).

 ### Run